We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $$$, with free shipping in the U.S.

-- Construction: The Cosita Bonita (Spanish roughly translating into Pretty Thing-a-ma-jig) is a thin, two-piece protector made of flexible soft plastic.
+- How it’s made: The Cosita Bonita (Spanish roughly translating into Pretty Thing-a-ma-jig) is a thin, two-piece protector made of flexible soft plastic.
 It’s clearly 3D printed, with a side window that — if you rotate the vial properly when inserting it — allows the user to see the level of insulin remaining in the vial.
 The lid slides tightly down inside the body, holds the vial snugly in place, and has a hole that allows insulin to be drawn out without removing the lid.
 It’s compact, pocketable, and small enough that it could be slipped into a temperature control device like the popular Frío case.

 - Drop test results: The Cosita product successfully protected its contents throughout the full 12-drop series — three each from 3-feet high, 6-feet high, 9-feet high, and 12-feet high.
 We were impressed, to say the least, especially as the Cosita doesn’t look all that impressive at first glance.
 Clearly, part of its success is due to the soft plastic it’s printed out of.
 When dropped, the Cosita silently bounces.
 From 12 feet, it bounced back into the air a full two feet.
 Additionally, the slightly raised lip in the lid protected the metal top of the vial, even when it struck neck-end down.